Bid Rules for Informal Contracts

 NC State will solicit Time and Materials bids that include but are not limited to: labor rates, subcontractor mark-up percentage, materials mark-up percentage, unit costs, and contingency unit costs.
 Once bids are received, the contractor bids will be compared against each other for reasonableness.
 Those contractors judged as having reasonable prices shall be secured as Reasonably Priced Contractors, and a two-year contract signed with each.
 Those contractors judged to be unreasonably priced will not be contracted with for Time and Materials work for the solicited contract period and any extensions thereof.
 If a Time and Materials bid solicitation results in poor contractor participation, then NC State reserves the right to solicit additional contractors for prices (while maintaining confidentiality of existing proposals).

-Once a Reasonably Priced T&M Contractor accepts solicitation to bid on a specific Time and Materials project, the Design and Construction Services project manager will invite the contractor to review plans, visit the site, and prepare a “Not to Exceed” Time and Materials bid.
+Once a Reasonably Priced T&M Contractor accepts solicitation to bid on a specific Time and Materials project, the Contract Construction project manager will invite the contractor to review plans, visit the site, and prepare a “Not to Exceed” Time and Materials bid.
 The bid will reflect estimated hours, subcontractor costs, material costs, any unit costs, if applicable, and a commitment to a specific project schedule.
 Once received by NC State, the bid will be compared against an internal estimate for reasonableness.
 Once the bid is judged to be reasonable and funding is approved, the contract will be awarded.
 If the bid is determined to be high, then both the internal estimate and bid will be scrutinized based upon such reasons as: contractor concerns, NC State assurances, further defining of project scope, discussion about unknown conditions, establishment of unit prices, etc. At this point, based upon discussions, the Contractor may choose to alter or to uphold the original bid.
 If after scrutiny this bid is judged to be reasonable, then award will be given.
 If NC State still feels that the first bid is too high relative to internal estimates, then NC State may elect to solicit the project to other T&M contractors for bid, (maintaining confidentiality of the first bid), may elect to bid the project in the Group Bid process, may redesign the project, or take other appropriate action based on the particular situation.

 14. Other Considerations